List of BAS.MY bus routes

+A T57 (now N57) route bus featuring the original blue and white myBAS livery, used during the initial phase of the SBST programme (2015–2024).

+The revamped BAS.MY buses introduced in 2025 in Ipoh, painted in a distinctive pink livery.
+These newer units are equipped with disability-friendly facilities (OKU access) and real-time GPS tracking.

-This is a list of the 146 BAS.MY bus routes funded by the federal government of Malaysia, under the auspices of the Ministry of Transport of Malaysia.
+This is a list of the 166 BAS.MY bus routes funded by the federal government of Malaysia, under the auspices of the Ministry of Transport of Malaysia.

 BAS.MY Ipoh

 Perak Transit operates 17 bus routes under the BAS.MY Ipoh programme, connecting Ipoh to its suburbs and surrounding towns.